 Different Differences

-Can different Countries have different treatment brands for vaginal atrophy?
+Can different Countries have different brands for the treatment of vaginal atrophy?

-Yes, so talk to your health care provider about your Country’s brands of vaginal lubricants, vaginal moisturizes, vaginal estrogen, systemic hormone therapies and more, that may be suitable for your symptoms of vaginal atrophy.
+Yes, so talk to your health care provider about your Country’s brands of vaginal lubricants, vaginal moisturizes, vaginal estrogen, systemic hormone therapies and more, that may be suitable for your vaginal symptoms.

 Vaginal Lubricants